-The Memory IP create memory controllers for Xilinx devices and IP.
+The Memory IP creates memory controllers for Xilinx devices and IP.
 Memory IP creates complete customized RTL source code, pinout, and design constraints for the selected FPGA, and script files for implementation and simulation.

-In 7 series[TM] devices, memory IP is referred to as Memory Interface Generator (MIG).
-This terminology is deprecated with the UltraScale[TM] and UltraScale+ devices.
-See the UltraScale Architecture-Based FPGAs Memory IP LogiCORE IP Product Guide (PG150) [Ref 8], and Zynq-7000 SoC and 7 Series FPGAs Memory Interface Solutions (UG586) [Ref 15] for more information.
+In 7 seriesTM devices, memory IP is referred to as Memory Interface Generator (MIG).
+This terminology is deprecated with the UltraScaleTM and UltraScale+ devices.
+See the UltraScale Architecture-Based FPGAs Memory IP LogiCORE IP Product Guide (PG150) [Ref 5], and Zynq-7000 SoC and 7 Series FPGAs Memory Interface Solutions (UG586) [Ref 12] for more information.

 For memory IP on the Zynq® UltraScale+ MPSoC processor, the Vivado tools launch a pin planning project, and lets you set the appropriate pins for that device.
-See this link in the Vivado Design Suite User Guide: I/O and Clock Planning (UG899) [Ref 22].
+See this link in the Vivado Design Suite User Guide: I/O and Clock Planning (UG899) [Ref 19].